• Skip to main content

 How to travel with a group doesn’t come naturally to some and this isn’t a character flaw, simply a lack of practice.
 The ability to travel with a group of friends is a skill, and how finely honed that skill is can determine whether the trip is a dream or a nightmare.
 While there is no doubt that certain personalities can make or break a holiday, there is a lot your group can do to prepare yourself before you go to make sure you all walk away remaining friends.

-Choose Wisely for Group Travel Success
+Choose the Right People for Group Travel Fun

 Be realistic about who you’re going with.
 Chances are if they drive you crazy over dinner, they’re going to push you over the edge when you’re on vacation.
 This may not be the person to invite along with you.
 You also want to consider how personalities within your group will get along.
 If two people will make everyone else’s life miserable because they can’t find common ground, you may want to consider planning two trips.